Movement Disorders Fellowship

 - Movement disorders patients in the general neurology clinic at Parkland Memorial Hospital

-- Occasional movement disorders consults at Parkland Hospital and Zale Lipshy University Hospital and St. Paul University Hospital
+- Occasional movement disorders consults at Parkland, Zale Lipshy University Hospital, and St. Paul University Hospital

 Neurotherapeutic interventions for movement disorders also include chemodenervation clinics.
 The fellow gets hands-on training in EMG-guided botulinum toxin treatment of hyperkinetic movement disorders and spasticity.